ocharles/blog/posts/2013-12-11-24-days-of-hackage-heist.md

 <!-- Merry Christmas, Billy! -->
 ```

-Or we could bind a more complex XML tree:
+Or we could bind a more complex HTML tree:

 ```xml
 <bind tag="kiddo"><em>Billy</em></bind>